 The buyer-lessor will account for the purchase of the leaseback asset like the purchase of any other nonfinancial asset as described in ASC 360, Property, Plant, and Equipment.
 And similar to that of the seller-lessee, the buyer-lessor must also assess any off-market terms included in the total transaction agreement.
 Accounting for the leaseback portion will be in accordance with the lessor accounting model found in ASC 842-30.

-Evaluating a sale-leaseback transaction can be quite complex as it requires significant judgment to determine whether a sale has occurred and whether the transaction meets the criteria for transferring control as outlined in ASC 606 and ASC 842.
-The details described above will be helpful in walking through an agreement to evaluate if it qualifies for sale-leaseback accounting, but several other factors should be considered as well, such as renewal options, right of first refusal, the seller-lessee residual value guarantee, etc. This article provides a high-level summary of the pros and cons of entering into a sale-leaseback transaction, common industry examples, and the steps required to identify and account for a sale-leaseback transaction.
+Evaluating a sale-leaseback transaction can be quite complex, as it requires significant judgment to determine whether a sale has occurred and whether the transaction meets the criteria for transferring control as outlined in both ASC 606 and ASC 842.
+The details described above will help walk through an agreement to evaluate if it qualifies for sale-leaseback accounting, but several other factors should be considered as well, such as renewal options, right of first refusal, the seller-lessee residual value guarantee, etc. This article provides a high-level summary of the pros and cons of entering into a sale-leaseback transaction, common industry examples, and the steps required to identify and account for a sale-leaseback transaction.